ShadowNode/shadownode.github.io/content/join/prism.md

 2. Click settings on the new window that opens.
 By default, it will show a log of the Minecraft instance from every time you have started it.
    ![Prism Edit Pack Screen](/assets/images/launchers/prism/prism_editpack_step_2.png)
 3. The new screen that is shown is broken down into three parts.
    1. Change from the default Java version.
-You can find the [correct version of Java to use per Minecraft version here](https://shadownode.net/home/guides/java-versions/).
+You can find the [correct version of Java to use per Minecraft version here](/home/guides/java-versions/).
    2. Memory settings
    3. Java Arguments.
-You typically don't need to adjust this, however, you might want to check our [Modpack tips](https://shadownode.net/modpack-tips/) section to see if there are any suggested arguments for your pack.
+You typically don't need to adjust this, however, you might want to check our [Modpack tips](/modpack-tips/) section to see if there are any suggested arguments for your pack.
       ![Prism Edit Pack Settings](/assets/images/launchers/prism/prism_editpack_step_3.png)
-4. To edit the memory that you want to set aside for Minecraft/Java you need to click the check box next to the word "Memory" in section 2.
+4. To edit the memory that you want to set aside for Minecraft/Java you need to click the checkbox next to the word "Memory" in section 2.
 When you do so you will see the following and be able to adjust it.
 Suggested values are below while leaving an extra 2-4GB for your system and other applications.
    * To allocate 6GB - 6144MB
    * To allocate 8GB - 8192MB
    * To allocate 10GB - 10240MB